The Stripped Tour: Background

 Despite achieving success with her early work, Aguilera was unsatisfied with the material and image created for her.
 Aguilera took creative control of the creation of her fourth studio album, adopting a more sexual image and an alter ego named Xtina.
 Stripped was released in October 2002.
-After promoting the album through several promotional appearances, Aguilera scheduled a North American co-headlining tour with Justin Timberlake, who she knew from The All-New Mickey Mouse Club.
+After promoting the album through several promotional appearances, Aguilera scheduled a North American co-headlining tour with Justin Timberlake, whom she knew from The All-New Mickey Mouse Club.
 The tour was held in support of Stripped and Timberlake's debut album, Justified, which were released around the same time.
 The tour visited North America throughout summer 2003.
 The tour concluded on September 2, 2003.
 Aguilera scheduled an additional 37 international tour dates without Timberlake.
 Black Eyed Peas returned as the opening act for the U.K. and Ireland shows, and So Solid Crew took the spot for the rest of the European shows.